dantasfiles/dantasfiles.github.io/_posts/2011-03-24-notes-on-algorithms.md

 - The book contrasts Big O notation and asymptotic equivalence (~).
 They are contrasted in [Wikipedia](https://en.wikipedia.org/wiki/Big_O_notation#Family_of_Bachmann%E2%80%93Landau_notations) as "_Big O: |f| is asymptotically bounded above by g (up to constant factor k). lim sup<sub>n→∞</sub> |f(n)|/g(n) < ∞_" vs. "_Asymptotic equivalence: f is equal to g asymptotically. lim<sub>n→∞</sub> f(n)/g(n) = 1_"

 ### 1.5 Case Study: Union-Find
+- Equivalence relation is defined in [Wikipedia](https://en.wikipedia.org/wiki/Equivalence_relation) as "_binary relation that is reflexive, symmetric, and transitive....
+Each equivalence relation provides a partition of the underlying set into disjoint equivalence classes_"
+- Dynamic connectivity structure is defined in [Wikipedia](https://en.wikipedia.org/wiki/Dynamic_connectivity) as "_dynamically maintains information about the connected components of a graph_"
+- Union–find data structure is defined in [Wikipedia](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) as "_stores a collection of disjoint (non-overlapping) sets.
+Equivalently, it stores a partition of a set into disjoint subsets.
+It provides operations for adding new sets, merging sets (replacing them with their union), and finding a representative member of a set.
+The last operation makes it possible to determine efficiently whether any two elements belong to the same set or to different sets.
+While there are several ways of implementing disjoint-set data structures, in practice they are often identified with a particular implementation known as a disjoint-set forest.
+This specialized type of forest performs union and find operations in near-constant amortized time....
+Each node in a disjoint-set forest consists of a pointer and some auxiliary information, either a size or a rank (but not both).
+The pointers are used to make parent pointer trees, where each node that is not the root of a tree points to its parent.
+To distinguish root nodes from others, their parent pointers have invalid values, such as a circular reference to the node or a sentinel value.
+Each tree represents a set stored in the forest, with the members of the set being the nodes in the tree.
+Root nodes provide set representatives: Two nodes are in the same set if and only if the roots of the trees containing the nodes are equal.
+Nodes in the forest can be stored in any way convenient to the application, but a common technique is to store them in an array.
+In this case, parents can be indicated by their array index_"
+- The book describes an proof by induction by showing the property is true at the start, and that each operation preserves the property
+- Various tree terms are defined in [Wikipedia](https://en.wikipedia.org/wiki/Tree_(abstract_data_type)#Terminology) as "_The height of a node is the length of the longest downward path to a leaf from that node.
+The height of the root is the height of the tree.
+The depth of a node is the length of the path to its root (i.e., its root path)....
+Size of a tree: Number of nodes in the tree_"
+- Path compression during find operations is defined in [Wikipedia](https://en.wikipedia.org/wiki/Disjoint-set_data_structure#Finding_set_representatives) as "_makes every node between the query node and the root point to the root_"
+- Cell-probe model of computation is defined in [Wikipedia](https://en.wikipedia.org/wiki/Cell-probe_model) as "_similar to the random-access machine, except all operations are free except memory access.
+This model is useful for proving lower bounds of algorithms for data structure problems_"
+- The book points out that deleting items efficiently from a data structure is often a harder problem than query and addition operations

+## 2. Sorting

 -